-None - this value is ignored when the checkbox above it (Restrict encryption algorithms and cipher suites allowed for hardware-based encryption) is False (unchecked), as required in 18.9.11.1.12.
+None - this value is ignored when the checkbox above it (Restrict encryption algorithms and cipher suites allowed for hardware-based encryption) is False (unchecked), as is required in Rule 18.9.11.1.12.
 If that checkbox is set to True (checked), then the encryption algorithms permitted on fixed drives would be restricted to the specified object identifiers (OIDs).